lvgl/blog/_posts/2019-12-06-littlevgl-speaks-hebrew.md

 # Displaying Hebrew on Embedded devices

-The steps for displaying hebrew on LittlevGL are simple and straightforward:
+The steps for displaying Hebrew on LittlevGL are simple and straightforward:

 ## 1. Generate a Font

 LittlevGL uses its own font format.
 You can use [LittlevGL font converter](https://github.com/littlevgl/lv_font_conv) to convert a standard `ttf` font to LittlevGL font.
 There is also an [online font converter](https://littlevgl.com/ttf-font-to-c-array), but I chose to use the command line tool.
-The font converted installation and usage instructions are [well documented](https://github.com/littlevgl/lv_font_conv#install-the-script), and this is the command line I used:
+The font converter installation and usage instructions are [well documented](https://github.com/littlevgl/lv_font_conv#install-the-script), and this is the command line I used:
 ```
 node lv_font_conv.js --font FrankRuehlCLM-Medium.ttf -r 0x20-0x7F -r 0x5d0-0x5ea --size 16 --format lvgl --bpp 4 --no-compress -o lv_font_heb_16.c
 ```